-March 3, 2016, 5:30pm - observed class 7 with Ed Shockley - Ed subbed for Sensei today.
+March 3, 2016, 5:30pm - audited class 7 with Ed Shockley - Ed subbed for Sensei today.
 I sat and watched Ed's class after I subbed for a yoga class this afternoon.
 The class practiced 12 steps of jo techniques followed by Munetori Ikkyo.

 March 5, 2016, 10:30am - class 75 with Brendan Ryan - 8 students.
 We practiced Yokomenuchi strikes, Yokomenuchi Kaitenage, and Yokomenuchi Ikkyo Omote and Ura.
 I was a little tired after yoga, but I still kept up.
 I didn't take ukemi, though, because I didn't want to risk agitating my dental work.